 That's what a genre is for.

-A genre is a category for readers and writer to agree on so everyone knows what to expect.
+A genre is a category for readers and writers to agree on so everyone knows what to expect.
 There are rules and patterns and themes for each genre and subgenre that help readers find exactly what they are looking for.
-Which is why the marketing team at a publisher spends so much time making sure that cover screams "clean historical romance" or "academic economics theory."
+Which is why the marketing team at a publisher spends so much time making sure that the cover screams "clean historical romance" or "academic economics theory."
 But they can only work with what your story gives them.

 Publishers, agents, and editors all spend a lot of time trying to figure out which box a story goes in.
 They need to know which set of rules apply so they can make sure the reader feels like they got what they came for and leave happy (and ready to buy your second, third, and fourth books.)

 I should be able to tell what genre the book is (to a reasonable extent) by the first page.
 The tone, the word choice, the writing style, the characters, and the events all should build together to tell me what kind of a book this is going to be.
 This is a promise to the readers that they will expect you to keep.